 1962 - Ken Kesey published "One Flew Over the Cuckoo's Nest."
 It was a fictional story about abuses in a mental hospital.
 The author dramatized his experiences as a nurse's aide in the psychiatric wing of a California veteran's hospital.
 The book helped turn public opinion against electroshock therapy and lobotomies.

 1963 - President John F. Kennedy signed the Community Mental Health Centers Construction Act.
 It provided federal funding to create community-based mental health facilities.
 They would provide prevention, early treatment, and ongoing care.
 The goal was to build one for every 125,000 to 250,000 people.
 That many centers would allow patients to remain close to their families and be integrated into society.
 But it ignored statistics that showed 75 percent of those in hospitals had no families.

 1965 - President Lyndon B. Johnson signed the Social Security Amendments of 1965.
 It created Medicaid to fund health care for low-income families.
 It did not pay for care in mental hospitals.
 As a result, states transferred those patients into nursing homes and hospitals to receive federal funding.

 1967 - California's Governor Ronald Reagan signed the Lanterman-Petris-Short Act.
 It limited a family's right to commit a mentally ill relative without the right to due process.
 It also reduced the state's institutional expense.
 That doubled the number of mentally ill people in California's criminal justice system the following year.
 It also increased the number treated by hospital emergency rooms.
 Medicaid covered those costs.
 Other states followed with similar involuntary commitment laws.

 1975 - The film, “One Flew Over the Cuckoo's Nest,” hit theaters.
 Jack Nicholson's Oscar-winning portrayal of a mistreated patient further turned public opinion against mental hospitals.

-- 1977 - Only 650 community health centers had been built.
-That was less than half what was needed.
+1977 - Only 650 community health centers had been built.
+That was less than half of what was needed.
 They served 1.9 million patients.
 They were designed to help those with less severe mental health disorders.
 As states closed hospitals, the centers became overwhelmed with those patients with more serious challenges.